GraphMLP: A Graph MLP-Like Architecture for 3D Human Pose Estimation: Related Work

 Since the physical skeleton topology can form a graph structure, recent progress has focused on employing graph convolutional networks (GCNs) to address the 2D-to-3D lifting problem.
 LCN~\cite{ci2019optimizing} introduces a locally connected network to improve the representation capability of GCN.
 SemGCN~\cite{zhao2019semantic} allows the model to learn the semantic relationships among the human joints.
 MGCN~\cite{zou2021modulated} improves SemGCN by introducing a weight modulation and an affinity modulation.

-\textbf{Transformers in Vision.} Recently, Transformer-based methods achieve excellent results on various computer vision tasks, such as image classification~\cite{vit,swin,wang2021pyramid}, object detection~\cite{dert,zhu2020deformable,zhao2022tracking}, and pose estimation~\cite{meshgraphormer,poseformer,strided,mhformer}.
+\textbf{Transformers in Vision.} Recently, Transformer-based methods achieve excellent results on various computer vision tasks, such as image classification~\cite{vit,swin,wang2023aa}, object detection~\cite{dert,zhu2020deformable,zhao2022tracking}, and pose estimation~\cite{poseformer,chen2023hdformer,li2023multi}.
 The seminal work of ViT~\cite{vit} divides an image into $16 {\times} 16$ patches and uses a pure Transformer encoder to extract visual features.
+PoseFormer~\cite{poseformer} utilizes a pure Transformer-based architecture to model spatial and temporal relationships from videos.
 Strided Transformer~\cite{strided} incorporates strided convolutions into Transformers to aggregate information from local contexts for video-based 3D human pose estimation.
-PoseFormer~\cite{poseformer} utilizes a pure Transformer-based architecture to model spatial and temporal relationships from videos.
-MHFormer~\cite{mhformer} proposes a Transformer-based framework with multiple plausible pose hypotheses.
+HDFormer~\cite{chen2023hdformer} proposes a High-order Directed Transformer to utilize high-order information on a directed skeleton graph based on Transformer.
+RTPCA~\cite{li2023refined} introduces a temporal pyramidal compression-and-amplification design for enhancing temporal modeling in 3D human pose estimation.
 Mesh Graphormer~\cite{meshgraphormer} combines GCNs and attention layers in a serial order to capture local and global dependencies for human mesh reconstruction.

 Unlike~\cite{meshgraphormer}, we mainly investigate how to combine more efficient architectures (\emph{i.e.}, modern MLPs) and GCNs to construct a stronger architecture for 3D human pose estimation and adopt a parallel manner to make it possible to model local and global information at the same time.
 Moreover, different from previous video-based methods~\cite{poseformer,strided,mhformer} that treat each frame as a token for temporal modeling, we mix features across all frames and maintain each joint as a token, which makes the network to be economical and easy to train.